Andrew McCutchen Player Props: Pirates vs. Padres

-On Tuesday, Andrew McCutchen (.476 on-base percentage in past 10 games, 82 points above season-long percentage) and the Pittsburgh Pirates play the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 7:05 PM ET.
+Andrew McCutchen -- batting .353 in his past 10 games -- will be in action for the Pittsburgh Pirates versus the San Diego Padres, with Blake Snell on the mound, on June 28 at 7:05 PM ET.

-He strung together two hits (going 2-for-4) in his most recent appearance against the Marlins.
+He racked up three hits (going 3-for-5 with an RBI) in his last game against the Padres.

 Andrew McCutchen Game Info & Props vs. the Padres